ninjaaron/xonsh-quickstart/README.rst

 These two modes are what allows to xonsh to be an effective shell and a Python superset.
 It also means you're essentially using two different languages.
 These modes are switched between implicitly in certain contexts.
-Python mode is essentially Python, so it will not receive a section with its own explanation.
+Python mode is more or less Python, so it will not receive a section with its own explanation.
 However, subprocess mode requires a little description, which you will find in the next section.
-Following that, there is a description of the mechanisms one can use to move data back and forth between these two modes.
+Following that, there is a description of the mechanisms one can use to move data back and forth between these two modes, and finally some configuration tips.

-.. [#] I say "Bash" frequently in this guide, but I am really referring to POSIX shells in general
+.. [#] I say "Bash" frequently in this guide, but I am really referring to POSIX shells in general.

 Subprocess Mode
 ---------------
-Command mode is entered automatically when a line begins with a name that doesn't exist in the current scope.
-In this mode, the syntax is similar to any POSIX shell (including Bash).
+Subprocess mode is entered automatically when a line begins with a name that doesn't exist in the current scope.
+In this mode, the syntax is superficially similar to any POSIX shell.
 The name of the executable is followed by a sequence of arguments split on whitespace, which are interpreted as an array of strings in the program being executed.
 As in the shell, these strings can be quoted to escape special characters.
 This means most commands will look very similar to the way they would in any other shell.
 Basic globbing also works, and ``**`` may be used for recursive globbing as in some other shell dialects.
 Pipes and I/O redirection also works in a similar way to the shell, though heredocs are not included.
 Though xonsh provides additional `redirection syntax`_, the standard mechanisms work just fine.

 .. code:: sh